Get-Your/Get-Your/README.md

     Create and permissions analytics user role (named `analytics_role`, for use with reporting and analytics) without login privileges.

-    > This role is slightly different in that it removes all access from tables with names (`app_user`, `app_householdmembers`, and their history tables) and gives read-only access to all other existing and new tables. *There is a planned update to move to schema-level permissions instead of table-level*.
+    > This role is slightly different in that it removes as much access as possible from tables with names (`app_user`, `app_householdmembers`, and their history tables) and gives read-only access to all other existing and new tables.
+This isn't quite possible, since timestamps in `app_user` are important for reporting, so the `app_user` and `app_userhist` are *not* excluded for now. **There is a planned update to move to schema-level permissions instead of table-level.**

     > This is set up so that `user_id` can be used to connect tables, but no specific names are available.